carteralbrecht/PL-0-Compiler/README.md

 In the event of an error, the program will halt and print a message containing the type of error

-To see examples of the types of errors you may encounter, see `error-tests\all-error-outputs.txt`
+To see examples of the types of errors you may encounter, see `error-tests/all-error-outputs.txt`

 ## Demo